Having a dual monitor setup is rather common nowadays. It helps with multitasking as you can have multiple applications running side-by-side.

 Does Dual Monitor Affect FPS? – Key Takeaway

-“From this article, we can conclusively say that dual monitors do play a role in the FPS you are getting from a game.
-But that is not the end all be all of the matter.
-There are several factors that affect how much FPS you are going to lose within a given scenario.
-Factors like monitor resolution, the model of your GPU, and the tasks that you are performing can affect your average FPS count.”
+Several factors affect how much FPS you are going to lose within a given scenario.
+Factors like monitor resolution, the model of your GPU, and the tasks that you are performing can affect your average FPS count.

 However, you should also keep in mind that the difference isn’t going to be significant enough to deter you away from using dual monitors.

 Overall, if you want to use dual monitors for gaming, then you should go for it as the reduction in performance is only minor.